eHealthAfrica/aether-bootstrap/aether-gather.md

 **Aether UI** is the "instructions" builder UI.

-- Starting from an input sample, it helps creating the instructions (AKA Pipelines and Contracts) to extract and transform the relevant data (AKA entities).
+- Starting from an input sample (AKA Pipeline), it helps creating the instructions (AKA Contract) to extract and transform the relevant data (AKA Output).

 **Aether ODK** is the module that communicates with ODK Collect.